 When: Late Season, typically late July or early August

 This new darling of the durian scene can out-price even Musang King with its rosy, flame-colored corpulence.
-It’s new even to Penang Island, since it originates on the mainland side.
+It’s new even to Penang Island, since it originates on the mainland side of Penang State.
 To get really old-tree durians you have to drive over the bridge.

-“It took me two years to taste that fruit,” says Heng Mee Oo, who now owns one of the biggest Black Thorn orchards in Malaysia with close to 6,000 Black Thorn trees.
+“It took me two years to taste that fruit,” says Heng Mee Oo (Ah Heng), who now owns one of the biggest Black Thorn orchards in Malaysia with close to 6,000 Black Thorn trees.

 Then in the mid-1980s, Bagi Kau permitted his friend, Mr. Leow Cheok Keong, to plant seedlings at his farm in Nibong Tebal, establishing the first commercial orchard.
 But Mr. Leow says that when the trees first started dropping fruits, he was unimpressed.
 The durian was sweet and pasty, a pale berry rosé that lacked the luscious cream and slightly alcoholic sparkle of an old-tree Black Thorn.
 He kept the trees, but didn’t invest in more — at least not right away.